izzkhairable/bda-assignments/assignment_4/README.md

 3. Leave it running while you start the Django app below

 ## Django Project
+- Get the data from kafka topic "scrapy-output"
-- For Displaying the Top 10 Users with the most posts using chart.js
+- Display the Top 10 Users with the most posts using chart.js
 1. Go into the /django/hwz_monitor directory
 ```
 cd /django/hwz_monitor